Talh45/Talh45/README.md

 ## Objective

-My journey in computer networks and Communication systems has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a recent graduate with a strong foundation in computer networks and system management.
+With hands-on experience in Linux, Windows, and security hardening, I am eager to begin my career as a System Administrator, ensuring reliable, secure, and efficient IT operations.

 ## Skills